AshGolds/Swire-Capstone/README.md

 ### What I Learned

 I gained experience building structured pipelines from unstructured behavioral data.
 This involved joining large fact tables, engineering temporal and event-based features, and validating models against real operational constraints.
 I also strengthened my ability to communicate technical insights in a business context.
 The project highlighted how behavioral analytics can inform platform design and operational decision making.

+### Files in this repository
+The `Ind Modeling.RMD` is a compilation of my contributed work to the group modeling.
+This does not include all insights and analyses gleaned from our group's modeling, just my individual coding contributions.
+`Individual EDA` is all of the notes and coding I contributed to our group exploratory data analysis.
+There are some headers in there left blank for the purpose of denoting EDA was performed, but it was not by me.